ucla-data-science-center/lc-reproducibility-assessment/_episodes/03-review.md

 Inspecting the manuscript requires a close reading of the entire document, which may include appendices and supplementary materials.
 The goal of this task is to confirm that the code includes the commands needed to reproduce tables and figures, as well as results appearing as in-line text and not referenced in tables, figures, and/or graphs.

 To facilitate this process, curators may highlight sections of the manuscript where results appear.
 Doing so will make it easier to compare code outputs to the results in the manuscript.
+The next exercise offers an opportunity to practice this technique.

 > ## Exercise: Identifying Manuscript Results
 >